 Would you like to be a speaker or mentor?
 Please contact us to let us know.

-The Women in Life Sciences is sponsoring another interesting talk re parenting and work-life balance.
+The Women in Life Sciences sponsored an interesting talk re parenting and work-life balance.
 Please see below.
 If anyone is interested in the link to the livestream, please email wilsucsf at gmail for that information.

 Title IX and Babies

 Professor Mary Ann Mason, UC Berkeley School of Law

 March 6, 2017

 The Effects of Unconscious Bias in Our Work

 Sarah Schaeffer, MD, MPH